 - If you're short, make sure the dress is in proportion with your body - don't think about getting one that's way too long, unless you plan to get it hemmed or can alter it yourself!
 A too-long dress will make you look even shorter, and may add some extra pounds as well.
 Also, remember to look for a dress that's fitted up top and doesn't have an extremely voluminous skirt.
 Less fabric is a better choice for you.

-- If you’re tall, this look was made for you!
+- If you're tall, this look was made for you!
 Maxi dresses look amazing on tall girls, and this is one trend you should definitely try out if you get a chance.
-Kate Moss was recently spotted rocking a long dress identical to this one at Asos, and it looked amazing on her.
-Like Kate, you can pretty much get away with any style of maxi dress, so long as it isn’t too short!
+Kate Moss was recently spotted rocking a long dress identical to one at ASOS, and it looked amazing on her.
+Like Kate, you can pretty much get away with any style of maxi dress, so long as it isn't too short!

 Long Dresses Under $100